Covid-19 Update – We will continue to offer our micro-CT support services remotely during this time.

 - There are several possibilities for long term leasing.
 It is best talk to us about the specifics of what you are looking for so we find a solution that best suits your needs.

-What is the difference between the various models of SkyScan micro-CT systems?
+What are the differences among the various models of SkyScan micro-CT systems?

 - We are happy to learn more about your samples and the results you are looking for in order to help you decide which system would best suit your needs.
 There are systems for large samples and high energies (SkyScan 1173 and 2214), for high resolution (SkyScan 1172, 1272, and 2214- which goes submicron), and systems for medium resolution (SkyScan 1275), systems for studying living animals (SkyScan 1176, 1278), and a micro-CT which can be inserted into an SEM